Mod Rehab Supplemental Mortgage Loan

 - Stabilized Conventional, Multifamily Affordable Housing, Seniors Housing, and Student Housing Properties, and Manufactured Housing Communities

-- First Mortgage Loan identified as Mod Rehab
+- First Mortgage Loan identified as Moderate Rehabilitation

 - Existing Fannie Mae fixed-rate or adjustable-rate mortgage loans

-- Lender must be the servicer of the existing Fannie Mae Mortgage Loan
+- Lender must be the servicer of the Fannie Mae Portfolio Mortgage Loan

-- Fannie Mae must be the only debt holder on the property
+- Fannie Mae must be the only holder of debt secured by the Property

 5-30 years; must be coterminous with the senior Mortgage Loan.